-The spat is in focus with the WTO allowing the US to impose tariffs on billions of dollars worth of EU goods.
-DW takes a look at the nearly 15-year-old case that has seen the two allies duel over aircraft subsidies.
+The spat is in focus with the WTO allowing the EU to impose tariffs on billions of dollars worth of US goods.
+DW takes a look at the 16-year-old case that has seen the two allies duel over aircraft subsidies.

 The European Union and the United States claim that each other's airplane manufacturer is unfairly subsidized.

 It was the US which first filed a case with the World Trade Organization (WTO) in 2006 claiming that Airbus, which is jointly owned by Germany, France, Spain and Britain's BAE Systems, had received $22 billion (€19.4 billion) in illegal subsidies.
 US officials estimated that the subsidies had resulted in an economic benefit of more than $200 billion.

 The EU retaliated with a counter case, alleging that Boeing had received $23 billion in "trade-distorting" subsidies in the US mainly for its research and development projects.

 Over the years, the WTO has ruled that both sides unfairly subsidized their aircraft makers.

 In 2018, the WTO's appeals body upheld a 2016 ruling that the EU had supported Airbus with subsidized loans for the development of new aircraft — the A380 superjumbo and the A350 twin-aisle jet.
 The world body also found that the loans, which were repayable on delivery, amounted to illegal assistance.

 Last year, the WTO handed the EU a victory in its counter case, saying America's favorable contract terms and tax breaks to Boeing had hurt Airbus sales.
 Interestingly, both the US and the EU claimed victory on hearing the decisions.